th3b1rdm2n/th3b1rdm2n.github.io/content/post/building-static-site-with-hugo-clarity-theme.md

 title: "Building Static Site with Hugo Clarity Theme"
 date: "2025-09-26"
 description: "A guide to building elegant static sites."
-summary: "This guide outlines the process of building and deploying a static website using Hugo and the Clarity theme, managed via Git and automatically deployed to GitHub Pages with a custom domain"
+summary: "This guide outlines the process of building and deploying a static website using Hugo and the Clarity theme, managed via Git and automatically deployed to GitHub Pages with a custom domain."
 featured: true
 tags: ["Technology", "Engineering"]
 categories: ["Research"]